alexdwagner/jekyll-now/_posts/2016-10-24-Ingrid-ARCH-Walking-Tour.md

 -----

 It's taken me two hours plus to write this post, so that's all I will share today.
 Will post tomorrow, per usual.
+Tomorrow, we have Phillip Stearns Physical Computing class in the morning.
+Should be good.
+I like the hardware stuff, I do I do.

 -----